GLOBAL MARKETS-Brexit ruling tops Trump as tensions ease

 LONDON, Nov 3 The pound jumped on Thursday after a UK court ruled that parliament must approve a government decision to trigger Brexit, lifting European stocks and bond yields and easing tension in markets rattled by U.S election nerves.

-Sterling topped $1.24 for the first time in three weeks , climbing 1.5 percent against the dollar, which has been knocked by uncertainty about what a Donald Trump presidency might mean for economic policy, free trade and geopolitics.
+Sterling topped $1.24 for the first time in three weeks , climbing more than 1 percent against the dollar, which has been knocked by uncertainty about what a Donald Trump presidency might mean for economic policy, free trade and geopolitics.

-The decision by England's High Court appeared to offer hope to investors who worry Prime Minister Theresa May's cabinet is set on a "hard" exit from the EU that prioritises immigration controls over free trade, which might be tempered by a stronger influence from other lawmakers.
+The decision by England's High Court appeared to offer hope to investors who worry Prime Minister Theresa May's cabinet is set on a "hard" exit from the EU prioritising immigration controls over free trade, which might be tempered by a stronger influence from other lawmakers.

 The UK government will appeal the ruling in a hearing in early December.